s341507/data2410-portfolio2/docs/rapport.md

 This report will cover our solution to the Group Portfolio 2 Assignment, given to us in the subject DATA2410.

-The report is divided into six separate parts; an introduction to our project, four parts detailing the steps we took to implement the different pieces of our solution, and a final sixth part, summarizing what we have done throughout the project.
+The report is divided into six separate sections; an introduction to our project, four sections detailing the steps we took to implement the different pieces of our solution, and a final sixth section, summarizing what we have done throughout the project.

 ## 1.1.
 Our project directory